ada-game-framework/.github/profile/README.md

 >
 > https://nitter.net/ID_AA_Carmack/status/1202983386559610880#m

+## NVIDIA

+NVIDIA have been developing their new Ada Lovelace GPU firmware with the Ada / Spark languages.

 ## The Plan

 The plan is to provide a set of Ada libraries which will enable someone or a company to create a game and/or game engine based on top of said libraries, these could be bindings or ports.